Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/System/getAHostMap_en.md

 ##NAME##

-getAHostMap - Acquire a host to ip address mapping in the host file
+getAHostMap - Acquire a hostname to ip address mapping in the host file

 ##SYNOPSIS##